juliankrispel/react-rocket/site/content/post/turn-your-hocs-into-render-prop-components.md

 ---
-title: "React: Turn your hoc into a render prop component with one line of code"
+title: "Upgrade your react.js hoc with renderProps"
 date: 2017-10-09T12:45:00.000Z
-description: In this blog-post you'll learn how easy it is to turn higher order components like connect from react-redux, graphql from apollo, or any other higher order component into a normal component with a render prop.
-Which in turn will enable you to use those components dynamically, inside your render methods.
+description: In this blog-post you'll learn how easy it is to turn higher order components into normal components (with render props), for fun and profit!
 ---

+__tldr__; Use popular hocs such as `connect()` from react-redux or `graphql()` from apollo, like normal components just by wrapping a component with a render prop.

-Disclaimer: This is not a rant about how nasty higher order components are and how much better render props are.
-Instead what I'm trying to show you is how we can combine them and use the advantages of both!
+__Heads up__: This is not a rant about how nasty higher order components are and how render props are the hot new shit - Instead I'll demonstrate how to use both in combination.

+### The problem with higher order components

-Higher order components are useful!
-For a while now they've been the go-to abstraction to compose functionality for the react community.
+Higher order components have become ubiquitous!
+They've been the go-to abstraction for composition in the react community.
 However there are some limitations with `hoc`s, here are three of them:

-1. As a user it's not explicit what props a higher order component will add.
+1. As a user of higher order components it's not explicit what props will be added.
 2. Higher order components don't protect you from prop collision.
 3. Higher order components restrict us to static composition.
 You can't just use a hoc inside JSX, you have to do so at the edge of a component.
-This means that our usage of hoc's often determine our component boundaries :(.
+This means that our usage of hoc's often determine our component boundaries and vice versa :(.

 Now imagine debugging the following: